vollenia/emotion_recognition_from_face_detections/README.md

 Sad | 885 | 11.41%

 ## Feature Extraction
-* Using pixelvalues of raw face detections as features
 * Using the OpenCV library to read out the individual video frames
 * Converting to greyscale and downscaling the image as far as possible to still be able to run face detections (goal: reducing processing time)